Impact Wrestling Bound For Glory lineup: The latest card for Impact's biggest event of the year - Pro Wrestling Dot Net

 -Mickie James vs. Mia Yim

--The Call Your Shot Battle Royal (Entrants: PCO, Rich Swann, Gisele Shaw, Heath, 16 TBA)
+-The Call Your Shot Battle Royal (Entrants: PCO, Rich Swann, Gisele Shaw, Heath, Bhupinder Gujjar, Bobby Fish, Moose, Steve Maclin, Sami Callihan, 11 TBA)

 Be the first to comment